frudakisk/CustomersShoppingCart/README.md

 Java
 This project will be run by Java and its libraries.
 As an object Oriented environment, this language is best suited for what we are going to be implementing.
-Libraries

-The Following are libraries we will be importing into our application to implement our ideas.
-This project will be coded in Java so all libraries will be associated with Java

-Swing
-This library will be imported into our application because it gives us access to a GUI widget toolkit for Java that provides us with frames, layouts, labels, etc.